Master of Library & Information Science Admissions

 - International Students must provide evidence of English Language Proficiency.
 See the International Students page on our site for details on score requirements.

 Applicants are required to create an account in the online application system (Graduate Studies), which allows them to save the application and track the progress of materials submitted via the application system.
 The online application will indicate "Kent Campus" for all Kent and online students.
 Degrees and certificates are offered through the College of Communication and Information.

-- If you are a U.S. citizen or permanent U.S. resident, all required application materials (indicated below) should be sent to the Division of Graduate Studies at firstname.lastname@example.org or by mail to:
+- If you are not a U.S. citizen or permanent U.S. resident, questions regarding application materials should be directed to the Office of Global Education at 330-672-7980 or email@example.com.

 Letters of Recommendation

 Three letters of recommendation are required.
 References should be able to attest that you possess the ability and skills needed to succeed in graduate study.
 Generally the best references are professors, but senior-level managers from your workplace can also serve well.
 Letters should include a signature and be submitted on the sender's company or organization letterhead.

 By submitting the email address and name of your reference in the application, you enable the application to send information about electronic submission of their references letters.
 A form is also built into the reference submission system.

 The application essay will show your readiness for graduate-level writing.
 Please discuss the following questions based on your exploration of the Kent State iSchool website, as well as your own reflection on your academic abilities, experiences, and personal qualities.
 You are welcome to add comments from supplemental research and readings (please cite in American Psychological Association [APA] style), observations, and experience.
 Your essay should be fewer than 1000 words and formatted in APA style.
 Please be sure that any essay content that is not your own original thoughts is properly attributed.

 - At the School of Information, we highly value interdisciplinary synergy with regard to faculty research and teaching, our students, and our contributions to the library and information science profession.
 As you consider this, answer the following questions in your writing sample.